qiwi1104/library/README.md

 In addition to the "_found_" property, Finished Books have the "_start_" and "_end_" properties which represent the date when I started reading a book and the date I finished it.

 ##

+Features:
+<li>saving tables to/creating from JSON files</li>
+<li>additional dates for Finished Books in case I read a book in different periods of time or read it again</li>